Mount Everest: 2015 avalanche and earthquake

-Some sections of the trail from Lukla to Everest Base Camp (Nepal) were damaged in the earthquakes earlier in the year and needed repairs to handle trekkers.

-2016 season
+2016 and 2017

 Hawley's database records 641 made it to the summit in early 2016.

-2017 season

-2017 was the biggest season yet, permit-wise, yielding hundreds of summiters and a handful of deaths.
-On 27 May 2017, Kami Rita Sherpa made his 21st climb to the summit with the Alpine Ascents Everest Expedition, one of three people in the World along with Apa Sherpa and Phurba Tashi Sherpa to make it to the summit of Mount Everest 21 times.
-The season had a tragic start with the death of Ueli Steck of Switzerland, who died from a fall during a warm-up climb.
-There was a continued discussion about the nature of possible changes to the Hillary Step.
-Total summiters for 2017 was tallied up to be 648.
-449 summited via Nepal (from the South) and 120 from Chinese Tibet (North side).
+2017 was the biggest season yet, yielding hundreds of summiters and a handful of deaths.
+On 27 May, Kami Rita made his 21st summit with the Alpine Ascents Everest Expedition, one of three people, along with Apa Sherpa and Phurba Tashi Sherpa to make it to the summit 21 times.
+The season had a tragic start with the death of Ueli Steck, who died from a fall during a warm-up climb.
+There was continued discussion about possible changes to the Hillary Step.
+Summiters for 2017 was tallied up to be 648.

 2018

-807 climbers summited Mount Everest in 2018, including 563 on the Nepal side and 240 from the Chinese Tibet side.
-This broke the previous record for total summits in year from which was 667 in 2013, and one factor that aided in this was an especially long and clear weather window of 11 days during the critical spring climbing season.
-Various records were broken, including a summit by double-amputee Hari Budha Magar, who undertook his climb after winning a court case in the Nepali Supreme Court.
-There were no major disasters, but seven climbers died in various situations including several sherpas as well as international climbers.
-Although record numbers of climbers reached the summit, old-time summiters that made expeditions in the 1980s lamented the crowding, feces, and cost.
+A record 891 summited in 2018.
+One factor that aided this was an especially long and clear weather window of 11 days during the critical spring climbing season.
+Various records were broken, including a summit by double-amputee Xia Boyu, after winning a case in the Nepali Supreme Court.
+7 climbers died.
+Although record numbers summitted, old-time summiteers that made expeditions in the 1980s lamented the crowding, feces, and cost.

-Himalayan record keeper Elizabeth Hawley died in late January 2018.

-Figures for the number of permits issued by Nepal range from 347 to 375.